dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

   - and everyone wants to look like they're taking part in slaying whatever dragon is rearing it's head at the moment. but is it really worth the energy?

+## Members of the Political Class are Power Brokers

 - congressman and faculty operate as power brokers
   - this entails minimizing access to information and power